endast/Throwback-Trovebox/Readme.markdown

 ### TODO
 * Add ability to look for photos if none are found, for example if no photos is found 1 year ago we could search 1year ago +-1 one day etc
 * Add gui to discover photos (so you could show photos from x weeks/years/days ago without editing the source)
+* Show more photos from the selected date

 ### Usage